jayatimishra/Sampling/README.md

 # Sampling

-This repository contains solution to sampling assignment for UCS654

 ### Highlights:
 - The given dataset is severely imbalanced (9:763 imbalance ratio)
 - Technique used to tackle the imbalance: SMOTE